MOxUnit/MOxUnit/README.md

 ## Contributions <!-- omit in toc -->

-- Thanks to Scott Lowe, Thomas Feher, Joel LeBlanc, Anderson Bravalheri, Sven Baars and 'jdbancal' for contributions.
+- Thanks to Scott Lowe, Thomas Feher, Joel LeBlanc, Anderson Bravalheri, Sven Baars, 'jdbancal', Marcin Konowalczyk for contributions.

 ## License <!-- omit in toc -->

 (The MIT License)

-Copyright (c) 2015-2019 Nikolaas N. Oosterhof
+Copyright (c) 2015-2020 Nikolaas N. Oosterhof

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the